Power-Automate-in-a-day/Training-by-the-community/README.md

 # Note to contributors

+-We are currently working on v9 you will find the v9 branch (draft). v8 is the master branch, don't update v8.
-- I you create a new lab, don't forget to mention your name in the lab
+-I you create a new lab, don't forget to mention your name in the lab
 - Before editing the labs (in Word), make sure that track changes has been set up.
 - Don't save into pdf I (serge) will check all the changes before saving the word document into pdf.
 - and thank you for for the community :-)